XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 - In the transaction's `meta` field, confirm that the `TransactionResult` is `tesSUCCESS`.
 - Confirm that the response has `"validated":true` to indicate the data comes from a validated ledger.
 (The result `tesSUCCESS` is only [final](reference-transaction-format.html#finality-of-results) if it appears in a validated ledger version.)
 - In the `AffectedNodes` array of the transaction's `meta` field, look for a `CreatedNode` object with the `LedgerEntryType` of `PayChannel`.
-The `LedgerIndex` field indicates the Channel ID.
+The `LedgerIndex` field of the `CreatedNode` object indicates the Channel ID.
 (In the above example, this is a hex string starting with "5DB0...")
 The Channel ID is necessary later to sign claims.

 ## 2. The payee checks specifics of the payment channel.